gileCAD/AutoCAD-Csharp-Project-Template/README.md

 ### AutoCAD triple target Csharp  Plugin Template

 #### Properties\launchSettings.json
-The path to the executablePath (acad.exe) file of the AutoCAD version to be launched at debugging startup must be consistent with that of the local computer and the targeted AutoCAD version used for debugging.
+The path to the executablePath (acad.exe) file of the AutoCAD version to be launched at debugging startup must be consistent with that of the local computer and the targeted AutoCAD version used for debugging (e.g., AutoCAD 2024).
 ```	json
 {
   "profiles": {